aambrioso1/Natural_Language_Understanding/README.md

 Contributions of this paper"
 (1)  The SM framework.
-(2)  demsonstraiton of an egocentric perception system using SMs.
+(2)  demonstraiton of an egocentric perception system using SMs.
 (3)  qualitative results on video understanding that is not covered by existing benchmarks.
 (4)  quantitative comparison to SOA visual understanding models using the MSR-VTT datset for video-to-text retrieval.
-(5)  a framework for unsupervised quantitavie model selection of SMs through sub-model ablations.
+(5)  a framework for unsupervised quantitative model selection of SMs through sub-model ablations.

 Language can be used to compose existing models.